Back to Song Library

 Can I play Sealed with a Kiss on this page?

 Yes.
-This Sealed with a Kiss page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Sealed with a Kiss page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Sealed with a Kiss?
+Should I use letter notes or numbered notes for Sealed with a Kiss?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.